agcolom/meta/README.md

 We require four things:

-1. You adhear to the prementioned standards
+1. You adhere to the aforementioned standards.
 1. A list of users with write access to your repo.
 2. A list of users with admin access to your repo.
 3. About 15 minutes of your time.

-All links will be redircted by github.
-All issues, wiki, and commit history will be transfered.
+All links will be redirected by github.
+All issues, wiki, and commit history will be transferred.
 Please contact one of the j5js maintainers to start this process.

 # Code of Conduct
 This meta project, like all projects in this organization, adhears to the [Johnny-Five Code of Conduct](https://github.com/rwaldron/johnny-five/blob/master/CODE_OF_CONDUCT.md) You can find a list of current maintainers at the top of this file.